mlafeldt/knife-cookbook-readme/README.md

 Note that the command will write the generated output to STDOUT.
-Simply redirect the output to `README.md` to write it to a file.
+Simply redirect the output to `README.md` to write to a file.

 License